 - Make sure to allow your cinnamon rolls to cool a bit before icing them.
 Yum!

 |Serving size: 1|

 |Calories from Fat||36|

 |% Daily Value *|

 |Saturated fat 1 g||5%|

 |Cholesterol 9 mg||3%|

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

 One thing that's difficult about writing up all of these delicious recipes is that I always end up craving what I'm writing about before I've finished the article.
 Now I'm going to have to whip up some more cinnamon rolls for this afternoon.
 But that's what I love about this recipe!
-Not only can I go downstairs and literally whip some up really quick, but they are also good for us because they are made with all-natural, wholesome ingredients.
+Not only can I go downstairs and prepare a batch really quick, but they are also good for us because they are made with all-natural, wholesome ingredients.
 Not to mention, of course, that they're delicious.

 There's no reason to avoid all of the great ingredients that make food delicious.
-Grass-fed butter is full of healthy fats and nutrients that your body needs, coconut sugar and raw honey are natural sugars that haven't had chemicals added to them, and organic, whole milk is chock full of wonderful saturated fats and nutrients, as well.
+Grass-fed butter is full of healthy fats and nutrients that your body needs.
+Coconut sugar and raw honey are natural sugars that haven't had chemicals added to them.
+Organic, whole milk is chock full of wonderful saturated fats and nutrients as well.